darkimprz/darkimprz.github.io/docs/Ocean Row/2018-4-18-foul-weather-jackets.md

+---
+layout: post
-Foul Weather Jackets - First Observations
+title:  "Foul Weather Jackets - First Observations"
+date:   2018-4-18
+nav_order: date
+categories: jekyll update
+parent: The Basics
+---

 April 19, 2018
 While we all want to look like a Volvo Ocean racer wearing the most high tech foul weather gear, do ocean rowers need it?